home-assistant/home-assistant.io/source/_integrations/axis.markdown

 For configuration go to the `Integrations pane` on your Home Assistant instance.

 <div class='note'>
   It is recommended that you create a user on your Axis device specifically for Home Assistant.
-For all current functionality, it is enough to create a user belonging to user group viewer.
+For all sensor functionality, it is enough to create a user belonging to user group viewer.
+Light control requires a minimum of operator.
 </div>

 ## Troubleshooting discovery